 Planting your lilac: Find a nice sunny spot to plant your lilac.
 Dig a hole 1½ times bigger than the pot.
 Gently remove the plant from the pot and pull apart the roots a little bit at the bottom and sides.
 Place your Lilac bush inside the hole, ensuring that the root ball is level with the surrounding surface.
 Tamp the soil in place to remove any oxygen bubbles and water it thoroughly.

 In Containers: Be sure your container is well draining.
 Lilacs do not do well in excess water.
 Monitor soil often to ensure it is not saturated and water when dry.
 Nutrients are flushed out of the soil in container grown plants so be sure to fertilize more often.
-Early and late spring as well as late summer are good times for the Pink Perfume.
+Early and late spring as well as late summer are good times for this lilac.
 Be sure to move your plant to a larger container if you see any signs of the plant being root bound like roots coming out of drainage holes.